El Salvador warns tougher action against violations of coronavirus quarantine

-MEXICO CITY (Reuters) - The president of El Salvador warned on Monday that security forces had been ordered to enforce quarantine orders more rigorously to prevent the spread of the coronavirus, confining offenders to “containment centers” and confiscating their cars.
+MEXICO CITY, April 6 (Reuters) - The president of El Salvador warned on Monday that security forces had been ordered to enforce quarantine orders more rigorously to prevent the spread of the coronavirus, confining offenders to “containment centers” and confiscating their cars.

 “The restrictions are the same, but we are going to be much tougher to enforce them,” President Nayib Bukele said in a televised address to the impoverished central American nation of around 6 million people.